 A prime example of this is the Airbus A380, where France specialises in manufacturing the cockpit, Germany the fuselage, the Netherlands the spoilers and Spain the tail-plane, combining to make production more efficient and therefore cost-effective.

-Membership of the EU reflects a modern and Liberal approach to trade as its economic integration and specialisation raises productivity and accelerates national economic growth, thereby increasing the performance and wealth of member states.
+This economic integration and specialisation raises productivity and accelerates national economic growth, thereby increasing the performance and wealth of member states.

 However, the economic benefits of such integration do not stop there.
 Regional cooperation facilitates processes such as economies of agglomeration, and the subsequent spillover of wealth and innovation this creates.
 This is most aptly exhibited by the EU’s Single Market, which, according to the OECD, has been ‘been supportive of regional integration’ through states forfeiting power over the movement of capital, goods, services and labour to EU institutions.

 This free movement enables spillover of business interaction and workers, as typified by Marshallian Externalities, where the Single Market allows European industries to benefit from the positive spillover of knowledge and investment, thus accelerating regional innovation and consequent growth.
 This is evident in the technology industry, with the EU making research and development easier due to fewer barrier for states and companies to cooperate.

 As a result of these developments, agreements like the ending of EU roaming charges in June 2017 are possible as EU integration facilitated the cooperation necessary to advance technological capabilities in order to benefit members’ citizens by saving them money and improving service quality.